Mahomes helps Chiefs rally past Titans 20-17 in overtime – KION546

 Things were spiraling toward another disappointment the way Derrick Henry was chewing up yardage against the Kansas City defense, and the way the Titans (5-3) were shutting down Mahomes and Co. into the fourth quarter.

-Indeed, time was running out on the Chiefs when they took over at their own 7-yard line.
-But in vintage Mahomes fashion, the strong-armed quarterback willed his team downfield.
+Indeed, the Chiefs were trailing 17-9 and time was running out when they took over at their own 7-yard line.
+But in vintage Mahomes fashion, he willed his team downfield.
 His 20-yard scramble on third-and-17 kept the drive going, and his third-and-9 touchdown scramble along with his 2-point conversion run knotted the game with 2:56 to go.

-After the Chiefs won the coin toss, the Titans nearly stopped them near midfield, but Noah Gray made a spectacular catch on third-and-1 to keep the drive alive.
-Then, when they had the Chiefs facing fourth-and-1 at the Titans 13, Mahomes found JuJu Smith-Schuster for a first down that kept the drive alive — and the clock moving.
+After the Chiefs won the overtime coin toss, the Titans nearly stopped them, only for Noah Gray to make a nifty third-down catch.
+Then, Mahomes hit JuJu Smith-Schuster on fourth down to keep the drive alive — and the clock moving.

 Butker drilled his 28-yarder to give Kansas City the lead with 4:04 left in overtime.